collabnix/kubelabs/Logging101/fluentdbit.md

 ## Setting up Fluent Bit

 Great!
 Now we know all there is to about Fluent Bit, so let's go ahead and install it.
-There are several different ways you can install Fluent Bit; running it on the cloud, in a docker container, installing it directly into Linux, or even Windows server.
+There are several different ways you can install Fluent Bit; running it on the cloud, in a docker container, installing it directly into Linux, or since version 1.5.0, even Windows server.
 Since we are in a Kubernetes environment, let's see how we can install Fluent Bit on a Kubernetes cluster.
 As with Fluentd, many components go into installing Fluent Bit, but thankfully you will not have to install these by hand as an [official Helm chart](https://github.com/fluent/helm-charts) has been provided.
 A clear guide as to how Helm charts are installed can be found [in the Helm section](../Helm101/installing-a-chart.md) So go ahead and install the Helm chart:

 ```
 helm repo add fluent https://fluent.github.io/helm-charts